 Medicaid Requires that Net Rental Income be Paid to Nursing Home

-Woman is single and owns rental property.
+A woman is single and owns rental property.
 I understand that the rental property is an exempt asset for Medicaid eligibility purposes but that the income generated by such rental property must be used to pay for her nursing home care.
 Is this figure gross or net of expenses?
 For example, if there are significant expenses associated with maintenance of the rental property, can rental income be used to pay for such expenses, then the remainder paid to the nursing home?
 Or, will all rental income have to be paid to the nursing home?

 That’s right, rental property is noncountable for Medicaid eligibility purposes.
-Residents of nursing homes must spend down their assets to $2,000 (in most states) before Medicaid will cover the cost of their care.
+Residents of nursing homes must spend down their assets to $2,155 (in most states) before Medicaid will cover the cost of their care.
 There are a few exceptions to the spend down rules, principally that they can keep their primary residences (unless their value exceeds certain limits).
 An additional exception is “business property essential for self support.”
 Rental property fits within this exception.
 So a nursing home resident may keep her rental property.